DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 Name | Properties | Description
 -----|------------|------------
-AppointmentTooltip.Layout | ComponentType&lt;[AppointmentTooltip.LayoutProps](#appointmenttooltiplayoutprops)&gt; | A component that renders a tooltip layout.
+AppointmentTooltip.Layout | ComponentType&lt;[AppointmentTooltip.LayoutProps](#appointmenttooltiplayoutprops)&gt; | A component that renders the tooltip layout.
-AppointmentTooltip.Header | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders a header.
+AppointmentTooltip.Header | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders the tooltip header.
-AppointmentTooltip.Content | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders a content.
+AppointmentTooltip.Content | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders the tooltip content.
 AppointmentTooltip.CommandButton | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button.

 Additional properties are added to a component's root element.